The goal of Friends of Beacon Hill Park is "To Promote & Protect the Natural & Cultural History of Beacon Hill Park."

 Wildflowers Signs in Beacon Hill Park

-There are 3 large wildflower signs created by the Friends of Beacon Hill Park in the area along Circle Drive between the Petting Zoo and the Totem Pole.
-You can use the signs to help you learn about the flowers that are currently blooming in the meadow.
+There are 6 large wildflower signs created by the Friends of Beacon Hill Park in the Park.
+You can use the signs to help you learn about the flowers that are blooming in the Park.

 Current Activities and Issues